 Task Completion

-The task completion metric evaluates how effectively an LLM agent accomplishes a task as outlined in the input
+The task completion metric uses LLM-as-a-judge to evaluate how effectively an LLM agent accomplishes a task as outlined in the input

 , based on tools_called